chbrown/scripts/README.md

     Body:
     > Hey lemme know if you got this...

+# jqi

+`jqi` is `jq` `i`n-place.

+Call [`jq`](http://stedolan.github.io/jq/) and overwrite the input with the output.

+For example, to pretty-print a JSON file in-place:

+    jqi . search-result.json

+It uses the last command line argument as the file that it will overwrite, so it only really makes sense to have one input file.

+It prints the temporary and backup filepaths it uses to `stderr`.

 # jsmap

 When [`jq`](http://stedolan.github.io/jq/) isn't enough (it usually is), this is like `perl -e` but for `node` (and JSON).